 Mr. Williams has received rave reviews from the media, newspapers and even special recognition from former President Bill Clinton.
 His works emphasize the importance of God first, family, and young people.

-Mr. Williams plans, organizes and hosts a yearly Youth Gospel Extravaganza.
+Mr. Williams plans, organizes and hosts a yearly Youth Gospel Extravaganza at the Pensacola Saenger Theatre.
 The extravaganza showcases talented youth throughout the entire Pensacola and surrounding communities.
 Over 200 youths participate each year.

 Mr. Williams plans, organizes and obtains funding for a yearly event entitled, “Community Networking and Getting Involved Funfest."
-The Funfest consists of workshops and recreational activities.
-Over 200 youth participates each year and received free lunch, trophies and certificates for their participation.
+The Funfest consisted of workshops and recreational activities.
+Over 300 youth participates each year and received free lunch, trophies and certificates for their participation.

 Mr. Williams also plans and organizes an annual Non-Violence Day each year entitled "The Big Community Cookout."
-The cookout consists of speeches by local leaders, entertainment and Free Food.
-Each year over 2,500 people attend this event.
+The cookout consisted of speeches by local leaders, entertainment and Free Food.
+Each year over 3,500 people attend this event.

 In his unique way of reaching youth, Mr. Williams and other PCARA volunteers go to playground of housing projects with books, sporting equipment and refreshments.
 At these sessions he discusses prevention issues and works to interest those attending in the activities of PCARA.